 2. Dry-ish July - Participants can choose whether to go 14 or 21 days dry throughout July.

-Dry July is also a great chance for us, as a nation, to improve our health by reducing our alcohol consumption.
-In just one month of sticking to non-alcoholic drinks, studies have seen the following benefits:
+Dry July is also a great chance for us, as a nation, to improve our wellbeing by reducing our alcohol consumption.
+In just one month of sticking to non-alcoholic drinks, participants have seen the following benefits:

 What Can I drink Instead of Alcohol?

 Inspired, but not sure where to start?
-I've put together a list of 7 delicious non-alcoholic drinks to enjoy for every occasion that may pop up while you're doing Dry July 2020.
+I've put together a list of 7 delicious non-alcoholic drinks to enjoy for every occasion.

 Keep several in your wine rack and a few in your fridge.
-This is your every day, seriously drinkable classic red wine, sans the alcohol.
+This is your every day, very drinkable classic red wine, without the alcohol.
 Pair it with your favourite tomato-based dishes such as pizza and other Italian foods, or Arabian style cuisine.
 It is best served slightly chilled or at room temperature.

 3. Friday Afternoon Work Drinks: Heineken Zero